-With remote working becoming permanent for many white-collar employees, a lot of people are looking at a map of the U.S. and making new choices about where they want to live.
-But what about people with entrepreneurial aspirations — could there be a reason to make a move in 2022 if you’re hoping to start your own business?
-To find out, we looked at available data from the Census Bureau, the Bureau of Labor Statistics, and other sources to determine the best cities for new business owners.
+With remote working becoming permanent for many businesses, a lot of people are looking at a map of the U.S. and making new choices about where they want to live.
+But what about entrepreneurs?
+Could there be a reason to make a move in 2022 if you’re hoping to start your own small business?
+To find out, we looked at available data from the Census Bureau, the Bureau of Labor Statistics, and other sources to determine the best cities for new small business owners.

-We chose cities where both the economy of the city itself was friendly to businesses — for example, a low median income, so that your wage overhead would be lower, but also a lower cost of living, so that both your employees and you would still be able to have a good quality of life — and where tax codes for businesses were friendly, too.
+We chose cities where both the economy of the city itself was friendly to businesses, and where tax codes for businesses were friendly, too.
 We also wanted cities where there was an entrepreneurial culture, with a high number of new business applications, a high percentage of self-employed people, and a high survival rate for businesses.
 We also looked at workforce size, education of workforce, average workweek length, and unemployment rate.

-Scottsdale, Arizona, tops our list of the top cities to start a business in part due to its attractive workforce.
+Scottsdale, Arizona, is the best city in America to start a business in large part due to its attractive workforce.
 There are 141,869 workers in Scottsdale, most of whom have bachelor’s degrees or greater (51%).
 The average unemployment rate is 4.8%.
 Median annual income is $41,300, and cost of living is 1.3% below average.
 The city ranks well for tax friendliness, and the three-year business survival rate is right in line with the average.
 Add in that Scottsdale sees three times as many business applications (66,607) as the average city and has a higher than average percentage self-employed people (6.5%), and you’ll see why it tops our list of the best cities for starting a business in 2022.

 A low unemployment rate (3.5%), large labor force (396,278 people), and above average percentage of the population with bachelor's degrees (30.6%) combine with a low cost of living (5.6% below average) and low median annual income at $40,650 (which is good for wage-payers).
 This all makes Nashville, Tennessee, a great place to hire good workers who can have a good quality of life without busting your bottom line.
 An above-average three-year business survival rate of 71.6% and a healthy community of other self-employed people (6.2%) round out this business-founder’s dream.